green-fox-academy/czakoilevente/project-phase/sprint3/Multibranch_jenkins_pipeline_docuentation.md

 AWS will build environment, and will send status code to Jenkins.

-4. I use echo "1" | eb init myapp --region us-west-2 to select a default environment since eb init does not take environment as a positional argument and then use eb use myenv to select the environment we want.
+4. I use 'echo "1" | eb init aws-eb-application-name --region us-east-2' to select a default environment since 'eb init' does not take environment as a positional argument and then use 'eb use aws-eb-environment-name' to select the wanted environment.

 ```